ulflulfl/hints/git-server/gitea-runner.md

 * act_runner deletes the runner container again
 * act_runner tells Gitea: "job done"and waits for new jobs

-Beside ```ubuntu-latest``` there are different runner image variants of Ubuntu available, but no Debian or other distributions.
-The available runner images can be found at: https://gitea.com/gitea/runner-images and can be configured in the config.yaml.
+Beside the ```ubuntu-latest``` image there are different runner variants of Ubuntu available, but no Debian or other distributions.
+The available runner images can be found at: https://gitea.com/gitea/runner-images and can be used when added to the config.yaml and used in the workflow yaml.